Friedel oscillations induced by magnetic skyrmions: from scattering properties to all-electrical detection: Multiple-scattering expansion for Friedel oscillations generated by a non-collinear magnetic state

 As mentioned in the introduction, magnetic skyrmions can be seen as defects living in a ferromagnetic collinear state.
 After scattering of electronic states at these defects, charge density oscillations are induced.
 Here, we derive the dependence of the induced charge density on the magnetic orientation of magnetic moments of the skyrmion.
 A formalism based on Green functions is very useful to describe the involved scattering processes.
 For simplicity, we neglect here the contribution of spin-orbit interaction.

-We invoke a multiple scattering formalism based on Green functions, $g$, describing the propagation of the electron states from site $i$ to site $j$.
+We invoke a multiple scattering formalism~\cite{Papanikolaou2002} based on Green functions, $g$, describing the propagation of the electron states from site $i$ to site $j$.
+The theory is similar to the one utilized to explain the spin-mixing magnetoresistance in Ref.~\cite{Crum2015}.
 The induced charge density at a site $i$ is given as

 where the matrices ${g}$ and $G$ are the green functions of respectively the ferromagnetic host and of the skyrmion embedded in the host.
 The Green functions can be represented in the angular momentum $L=(l,m)$ and spin representation, $L\oplus s$.
 Here, the trace Tr is taken over the spin indices.